OskarWestmeijer/weather/README.md

 # weather-api

-This app requests every minute the OpenWeatherApi for current weather data.
+This app requests the OpenWeatherApi every minute for current weather data.
 It only fetches information for my home town Luebeck (Germany).

-The setup contains a database, where the temperatures are stored after each request.
+The setup contains a postgres database, where the data is stored after each request.
 Everything is dockerized.
 I am using the free plan from OpenWeatherApi, only 60 possible requests per hour.

-This app provides an endpoint to request the stored temperatures for Luebeck.
+I display this data in a ReactJs UI.
+Furthermore the API is directly accessable.

 ### technologies used